 Curatorial Practice | (Contemporary Art)

-To provide some consistency and cohesion across such a broad range of material and subjects, a straightforward, typographically-led visual identity system was created.
-The aim was to formalise something distinctive that would represent the course — a wordmark and ‘globe’ icon — while also providing a versatile visual framework, comprised of a monochrome (or non-prescriptive) colour palette and a house type-style that can be neutral when needed
+To provide some consistency and cohesion across a broad range of material and subjects, a straightforward, typographically-led visual identity system was developed.
+The aim was to formalise something distinctive that would represent the course — a wordmark and ‘globe’ icon — while also providing a versatile visual framework, made up of a monochrome (or non-prescriptive) colour palette and a house type style that can be neutral or shout for attention when needed.